Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 Then you can maximize your rewards by using different cards for different purposes.

-For example, I use my Scotiabank card for all gas and grocery purchases to get 4% cash back every year.
+For example, I use my Scotiabank card for all recurring bills and grocery purchases to get 4% cash back every year.
 I also use the Capital One Aspire Travel World Mastercard which pays 2% for everything else.

 This means I’ll be getting at least 2% back on all my spending, and by using both cards together I maximize the amount I will get back.